 This course teaches you how to determine compensation for employees who accept foreign assignments.
 It covers how to choose employees for such assignments, how to compensate them with a series of allowances, and how to tax equalize their compensation.
 Keeping the employee whole is stressed, since he or she should not be penalized financially for accepting a foreign assignment.

-As organizations expand worldwide, they will require a total rewards reward program aligned with corporate goals as well as local business objectives for each country in which they operate.
+As organizations expand worldwide, they will require a total rewards program aligned with corporate goals as well as local business objectives for each country in which they operate.
 This course demonstrates how to evaluate total rewards for expatriates, local nationals, and third country nationals.
 Special attention is focused on data collection for effective programs.

 This course presents an overview of global mobility from both the employer and employee point of view.
 It discusses current trends in policies and assignment types, choosing the employee, problems faced by companies, compliance issues, cost-of-living allowances, and repatriation.